Look everywhere effects in anomaly detection: Introduction

 The first AD analyses predated modern machine learning and used a large number of predefined signal regions (see e.g.~\cite{ CMS:2020zjg, ATLAS-CONF-2014-006} and references therein).
 They incurred a large trials factor from the look elsewhere effect due to the large number of bins.
 It is often said that should a significant excess be identified in one of these bins, then an independent (likely subsequently collected) dataset could be used to focus in on the one bin.
 This followup analysis does not have a trials factor.
 However, its sensitivity decreases with the number of effectively independent bins from the first search.
 In other words, if you add many bins that are known to be not BSM sensitive to the first-round search, then you increase the chance of selecting a statistical fluctuation instead of a bin with actual signal.
 This setup highlights three important choices that will reoccur later, including how to pick the anomalous region (here: bin with largest overdensity in the first round), which dataset is used to pick the region (here: the full first round dataset), and which dataset is used for the final analysis (here: the independent dataset).

 Machine learning-based analyses do not rigidly discretize the phase space, but similar features to the binned case are still present.
 Like adding useless bins above, adding signal insensitive features to the weakly-supervised classifier training generally reduces the sensitivity \cite{Finke:2023ltw}.
-This can be partially recovered by picking ML approaches that are generically more robust to noise~\cite{Finke:2023ltw, Freytsis:2023cjr} or that use pretraining to restrict the function space in some way~\cite{Mikuni:2025tar, Bhimji:2025isp, Cheng:2024yig, Cheng:2025ewj}.
-Classical look elsewhere effects also impact AD analyses, such as when combining multiple approaches \cite{Grosso:2024wjt, Golling:2023yjq} or when explicitly scanning over phase space as in bump hunts.
+This can be partially recovered by picking ML approaches that are generically more robust to noise~\cite{Finke:2023ltw, Freytsis:2023cjr} or that use pretraining to restrict the function space in some way~\cite{Li:2024htp, Mikuni:2025tar, Bhimji:2025isp, Cheng:2024yig, Cheng:2025ewj}.
+Classical look elsewhere effects also impact AD analyses, such as when combining multiple approaches \cite{Grosso:2024wjt, Golling:2023yjq, CMS:2024nsz, ATLAS:2025obc} or when explicitly scanning over phase space as in bump hunts.

-In this paper, we will take the number of bins (discrete case) or dimensionality (ML case) as given.
+While recent experimental AD analyses \cite{ATLAS:2020iwa, CMS:2024nsz, ATLAS:2025obc} have performed $p$-value calibration studies of their particular setups, no systematic studies of the underlying statistical trends have been conducted thus far.
+In this paper, we aim to provide such a systematic study by taking the number of bins (discrete case) or dimensionality (ML case) as given.
 Our focus is on the three questions from earlier.
 It is always possible to eliminate the trials factor by dividing the dataset in half and training on one half and testing on the other (as above).
 However, a classifier trained with less data will be less sensitive to BSM.
 This is the tradeoff mentioned earlier between accuracy and sensitivity.
 Hybrid approaches have also been proposed, where the data are split into $k$ equal parts and $k-1$ are used to pick the anomalous region of the $k^\text{th}$ part~\cite{Collins:2018epr,Collins:2019jip}.
 Repeated over all parts, this is called $k$-folding and has been used by the recent experimental AD searches \cite{ATLAS:2020iwa, CMS:2024nsz, ATLAS:2025obc}.
 In practice, it can be difficult to calibrate $p$-values in situ because of the challenge to build validation regions.
 Even when calibration is possible, large calibration factors can amplify uncertainties.
 Thus, it is often useful to develop approaches that are (nearly) calibrated.